“Either write something worth reading or do something worth writing.” – Benjamin Franklin

 24. It’s all good.

 Seriously.
 It’s all good.
-Everything is going to be alright.
-At the end of the day, what really matters?
+Everything’s going to be alright.
 There’s no point in stressing out or carrying grudges.
-There’s no need to feel sorry for yourself or to regret anything.
-It is all good my friends.
+It’s all good my friends.
 Everything is going to be the way it’s meant to be.
+You don’t have to spend your days ranting and raving on social media over every issue that you read about.

 25. You must meet your obligations.